jamietre/iter8/README.md

 ```
 ### Static methods

-In addition to the default construtor/factory function, you can call some specific construction methods:
+In addition to the default construtor/factory function, you can call some specific construction helpers:

 #### fromObject(obj, filter)